gsmfnc/StaRS2D_course/lesson_01_basic_control/lesson_01_basic_control.md

 to the destination point.
 To succeed, we need $\theta$ to be smaller than $0.5$ degrees and all the velocities below $0.1$ pixel/second.
-So, as Starship x position is below 10 pixels, we will set a thrust angle command of $0.2$ degrees until $\theta$ is larger than $0.5$ degrees.
+So, as Starship's x position is below 10 pixels, we will set a thrust angle command of $0.2$ degrees until $\theta$ becomes smaller than $0.5$ degrees.

 ![Landing.](imgs/coding_05.png)